It's Not You, It's Clipping: A Soft Trust-Region via Probability Smoothing for LLM RL: Experimental Setup

-We fine-tune the open source causal LMs Qwen2.5-0.5B and -1.5B~\citep{qwen2.5} using their own tokeniser.
+\textbf{Model and Prompt Formatting} We fine-tune the open source causal LMs Qwen2.5-0.5B and -1.5B~\citep{qwen2.5} and also the Qwen2-Math-1.5B model which has specialised domain knowledge of mathematics~\citep{yang2024qwen2} using their own tokeniser.
+The primary difference between the Math and the base models is that the Math model is a Qwen2-1.5B model which is then pretrained on a mathematics-specific corpus using supervised fine-tuning.

+We use these three models as they are openly available, allow us to test scale across different, smaller sizes and enables us to compare models with and without existing mathematics knowledge.
 All runs use identical tokenisation and prompt formatting.
 Each sample is formatted with a \emph{system} instruction followed by the \emph{user} problem text.
-We use the model’s native chat template via \texttt{tokenizer.apply\_chat\_template(\dots, add\_generation\_prompt{=}True)} to append the assistant header and ensure the model completes in the assistant role.
+We use the model’s native chat template via \texttt{tokenizer.apply\_chat\_template(\dots, add\_generation\_prompt{=}True)} to append the assistant header and ensure the model completes in the assistant role, consistent with how the models are trained to be used.

+When decoding completions, we set \texttt{max\_completion\_length=128} with a maximum prompt length of 512 tokens, giving 640 tokens overall.
+Token count in LLM fine-tuning is a big contributing factor on the compute required (approx. 4 times the token count memory required for training), so we chose 128 completion tokens to balance computational constraints whilst allowing room for the response to include reasoning steps.
+This is also the approximate length of the GSM8K gold answers.
+We do not enforce any additional stop strings beyond the template defined end of string token.

+\textbf{Training} All methods are trained using the same effective batch size and decoding settings.
+We train each method across 3 seeds, for the same number of tokens for fair comparison of the different methods; the best-validation checkpoint model is used for evaluations.

+For the base models (Qwen2.5-0.5B and -1.5B), which lack specialised knowledge, we trained for 150M tokens.
+For Qwen2-Math-1.5B, which has existing mathematical knowledge to build on, we train for 75M tokens.
+Models with existing domain knowledge typically require less training to refine.